It's High Time To Clean Your Couch: Here's How To Do It Naturally

 Then, to tackle any stains, you'll want to use water or a specialty product depending on the material of your couch.
 Be sure to check its cleaning label before getting started so you don't end up doing more harm than good:

 - If you've got a leather couch, run a lightly dampened microfiber cloth over any stains.
-Only do this as needed, since leather can be finicky.
+Only do this as needed since leather can be finicky.
 You can use a leather cleaner or conditioner if water doesn't do the trick, but always check the manufacturer's guidelines before doing so.

 - Some fabric couches (made using polyester, cotton, etc.) shouldn't be cleaned with water, so again be sure to check the manufacturer's guidelines.
 If you can use water, a lightly dampened microfiber cloth works here as well.
 If not, you'll need a special microfiber cleaning product.
 Rapinchuk adds you can also lightly mist rubbing alcohol over your microfiber couch and scrub with the rougher side of a sponge, working in small sections.
-Then let the alcohol dry and fluff the fibers back up with a bristle brush to restore the look of your couch.
+Then, let the alcohol dry and fluff the fibers back up with a bristle brush to restore the look of your couch.

 How to tackle caked-on stains.

 For most fabrics, Maker notes you can start treating deeper stains by scraping up any caked-on bits with a cloth that's damp with water or a stain remover (that works with your material, of course).
 Be careful not to use too much stain remover, as it will wind up leaving a soap ring.
-Think about what a tissue feels like when you sneeze into it: Thats what "damp" means here.
+Think about what a tissue feels like when you sneeze into it: That's what "damp" means here.

-From there, Rubinchek recommends castile soap.
+From there, Rubinchek recommends Castile soap.
 "It's similar to a dish soap, but it's natural, typically.
-It's vegetable or hemp based, not petroleum based," she says.
-"If you have a natural dish soap you could use that too."
-Since castile soap is so concentrated, you'll want to put a small dot on your stain and then give it a good scrub with a sponge or white cloth (so no color gets transferred to the couch).
+It's vegetable- or hemp-based, not petroleum-based," she says.
+"If you have a natural dish soap, you could use that too."
+Since Castile soap is so concentrated, you'll want to put a small dot on your stain and then give it a good scrub with a sponge or white cloth (so no color gets transferred to the couch).

 See?
 Cleaning your couch doesn't have to be so daunting after all.
 With a little vacuuming, a wipe down here and there, and a good spot clean as needed, your couch can stay looking great.